bionic-gpt/bionic-gpt/website/content/blog/retrieval-augmented-generation/index.md

 ### The answer

-> As an AI language model, I do not have any information about the term \"Dobblenobblê\".
+> As an AI language model, I do not have any information about the term "Dobblenobblê".
 It may be a misspelling or an outdated term.
 Can you please provide more context or information about what it means?

 Next we'll ask the same question and give the LLM the answer.